-The anchors provide an impressive alternative to heavy stabilization of structures, as they drive forces into the ground through their tension members.
+The anchors provide a competitive alternative to heavy stabilization of structures, as they drive forces into the ground through their tension members.

 The choice of ground anchors depends on factors like if they will be under tension or not, used in rock or soil, or whether being used for temporary or permanent use.

-VSL uses specialty designed mechanisms to extract free lengths and even bond lengths.
+VSL uses specially designed mechanisms to extract free lengths and even bond lengths.

 Permanent anchors are functional throughout the entire working life of the structure and require comprehensive corrosion protection.
-Permanent strand anchors are electrically isolated; a technology that has been fully mastered by VSL.
+Permanent strand anchors can be electrically isolated; a technology that has been fully mastered by VSL.